Information Flow in Self-Supervised Learning: Background

-The goal of this paper is to use matrix information maximization viewpoint to understand the seemingly different losses in contrastive and Feature Decorrelation based methods.
+The goal of this paper is to use a matrix information maximization viewpoint to understand the seemingly different losses in contrastive and feature decorrelation-based methods.
 We would like also to use matrix information-theoretic tools to improve MAE.
-We only analyze $3$ popular losses: spectral contrastive, Barlow Twins and MAE.
+We only analyze $4$ popular losses: spectral contrastive, Barlow Twins, MAE, and U-MAE.
+All the proofs can be found in Appendix \ref{sec:proofs}.
+More experiments can be found in Appendix \ref{more exp}.